TinsFox/homebrew-gwt/README.md

 ## 🔄 Updating the Formula

-When a new version of gwt is released, the formula needs to be updated:
+When a new version of git-worktree-cli is released, the formula needs to be updated:

 1. Download the new release tarball
 2. Calculate the new SHA256 checksum